 In grades K-8, the daily schedule includes significant time for reading and math.
-Scholars in grades K-2nd have two teachers and engage in learning through small group rotations for two to three hours per day.
+Scholars in grades K-2nd have two teachers and engage in learning through small group rotations for two hours per day.
 All scholars receive targeted phonics instruction, guided reading, and small group math lessons.
-In SY 2017-18, teachers in grades 5th - 8th also implemented a middle school schedule, in which students rotated between classes each day.
-Students had eight periods with double blocks of English and Math in addition to History, High School Placement, Science, PE, and African drumming classes.
-All K-8th grade scholars spent 20-30 minutes a day using Lexia, ST MATH, or iReady, computer-based tools that support leveled learning.
+In SY 2018-19, middle school students in grades 5th - 8th had a middle school schedule, in which students rotated between classes each day.
+Students had eight periods with double blocks of English and Math in addition to History, Science, PE, and African drumming classes.

-- 4) Attention to Rigor: DC Scholars PCS approaches teaching and learning through a rigorous lens.
+4) Attention to Rigor: DC Scholars PCS approaches teaching and learning through a rigorous lens.
 While many of our students require additional time to revisit and review gap skills, teachers deliver instruction for all skill levels in a manner that honor students' intellect.
 Lessons challenge and push students to think at higher cognitive levels.
 DC Scholars PCS utilizes a variety of strategies from Teach Like a Champion and learning protocols from Expeditionary Learning Education to ensure that students own most of the reading, writing, thinking, and problem-solving.
-The Early Childhood Education team continues to develop consistent practices aligned to the CLASS rubric. - 5) Multiple Instructional Approaches: Research demonstrates that students benefit from learning in more than one way.
-The DC Scholars PCS's instructional approach explicitly incorporates multiple learning modalities and teaching structures in math, literacy, science, and social studies each day.
+The Early Childhood Education team continues to develop consistent practices aligned to the CLASS rubric.

+5) Multiple Instructional Approaches: Research demonstrates that students benefit from learning in more than one way.
+DC Scholars PCS' instructional approach explicitly incorporates multiple learning modalities and teaching structures in math, literacy, science, and social studies each day.
 Scholars explore and master content through direct instruction, engaging technology programs, inquiry-based learning, student discussions, writing, team projects, and independent reading.
 Teachers modify and design lessons that meet various student learning modalities every day so that all scholars can access and engage with the material.